Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 Is My RV a 30 Amp Or 50 Amp?

-Different RVs have different power needs, and it is these power needs that help you determine the right motorhome surge protector to get for your respective RV.
+Different RVs have different power needs, and it is these power needs that help you determine the right RV surge protector to get for your respective RV.

 One electrical difference RVs have deals with the type of connection with which they are fitted.
 Your RV could either have a 30-amp or 50-amp connection.